 The following diagram shows how you might use manual registration and OEM registration to deploy both new and existing devices with Windows Autopilot.

 For a list of participant device manufacturers and device resellers, see Autopilot device manufacturers and resellers.

 To manually register a device, you must first capture its hardware hash.
-Once this process has completed, the resulting hardware hash can be uploaded to the Windows Autopilot service.
+Once this process is completed, the resulting hardware hash can be uploaded to the Windows Autopilot service.
 Because this process requires booting the device into Windows to obtain the hardware hash, manual registration is intended primarily for testing and evaluation scenarios.

 Customers can only register devices with a hardware hash.
 Other methods (PKID, tuple) are available through OEMs or CSP partners as described in the previous sections.